medranomr/Impact-Plan-medranomr/README.md

 Students will participate in various online discussions through the canvas platform.
 Each discussion topic will address different human, cultural, and societal issues related to technology.
 They will be provided with prompts based on videos or readings assigned throughout each unit.
 They will also be asked to read and respond to their classmates' contributions.
 Below are some sample assignments:

-   - Students will read Chapter 1 of *Blown to Bits* by Hal Abelson, Ken Ledeen, and Harry Lewis and respond to the prompt: Argue if you agree that it is a "truth" and it will always be a "truth".

     - Students will watch the video *AI, Ain't I A Woman?* and respond with their thoughts on AI identifying gender.
 This will lead into discussion on machine learning and the importance of the data it is based on.

   - Students will read Chapter 5 of *Weapons of Math Destruction* and respond to the following prompt: "This chapter discusses many technologies associated with criminal justice and policing, and issues with these technologies.
 How do you think these issues should be addressed?
 What do you think is the best solution?"

+ - Students will watch the video "Why AI doesn't speak every language" and consider the effect of the data set they choose for their projects and how this impacts society.
+Students would then be asked to create their data set for some of their own slang, language, or idioms like the researcher in the video did.
+Then create and run a program that would try to translate something new given their data set.

+ - Students will watch the video "Why are There So Few Women in Computere Science?" this video answers the question, provides a quick history of computer science from a gender perspective, and provides suggestions on increasing participation in computer science.
+Students will also be asked to share their thoughts on the video in an online discussion and to read and respond to their classmates' contributions.

 Students will also participate in group discussions during class to share out their findings and conclusions based on their readings.
 Each person will complete their choice of readings and take notes.
 For the discussion, each person in the group will be given two minutes to share their initial thoughts from their chosen readings.
 After initial thoughts are shared students will discuss the prompts they were given and decide what they want to share out to the class.

 Finally, students will participate in a summative discussion.
 A series of debates on topics discussed throughout the year.
 Pairs of students will be provided with a prompt, they will gather evidence about the prompt, and decide amongst themselves who will argue in favor of the prompt and who will argue against it.
 First, students will prepare and recite their initial speeches.
 They will then have a few days to prepare their rebuttals.
 They will present their rebuttals and once again have a few days to prepare their closing statements.
 Finally, they will present their closing statements and answer audience questions.